corsairmarks/machine_shipset_terraform_station_aesthetic/mod/README.md

 Should work with practically everything that also works with Machine Shipset and Aesthetic Terraform Stations.
 This mod is technically achievement compatible, but its dependencies are not.

-Built for Stellaris version 3.4 "Cepheus" and backwards-compatible with versions 3.3 "Libra," 3.2 "Herbert," 3.1 "Lem", and 3.0 "Dick."
+Built for Stellaris version 3.6 "Orion" and backwards-compatible with versions 3.5 "Fornax," 3.4 "Cepheus," 3.3 "Libra," 3.2 "Herbert," 3.1 "Lem", and 3.0 "Dick."

 ### Required Dependency Mods